 What do I need to consider when buying an automatic car?

 There are four types of automatic gearbox.
 Each one will behave differently when you drive it.
 Some are easier to drive than others are.
 Some have lower fuel consumption than others.
 Some are quieter than others.
 You may have heard the phrase semi-automatic gearbox.
 This is a feature of a gearbox not a type of gearbox.
 This feature allows the driver to decide when the car changes gear or to override the car’s choice of gear.
 It is popular with drivers, who learned to drive in a manual car, but now drive an automatic car.
 Any of the four types of gearbox may have this feature.

-This is best type of automatic gearbox and is a modern design, so you will not find it on older second hand cars.
-It creeps forward on hills, it is easy to drive, easy to park and it has the lowest fuel consumption.
-Manufacturers that fit this type of gearbox to their cars are Audi, Ford, Peugeot, Seat, Skoda, Volkswagen and Volvo.
+This type of automatic gearbox and is a modern design.
+It creeps forward on hills, it is easy to drive, easy to park and it has low fuel consumption.

 This is an old design of gearbox that has been around for a long time.
 It used to be the most common type of automatic gearbox, so you will find it on a lot of older second hand cars.
 It creeps forward on hills and it’s easy to drive and park.
 Gear changes are smooth, but inefficient.
 It has the highest fuel consumption of the four types.

 It works like this.
 The gearbox has a torque converter instead of a clutch.
 The gearbox has only one torque converter.
 Each time it changes gear, it moves the cogs during the gear change.
 The torque converter allows the car to maintain its momentum when it moves the cogs during a gear change.

 What is a constantly variable transmission (CVT) gearbox?